 This game provides examples of:

 - Artifact Title: The "Dark" in the title comes from Dark BASIC, the programming language which was used in the first game, but not in the second.

 - Awesome, but Impractical: Dark Halo form's angel mode.
-It makes you almost invencible (even letting the ball fall won't get you killed) and let's you shoot laser beams that will explode most bricks.
-But it requires three Kharma Overflows or one life in order to be activated and after it's over, it gives you permanent low Kharma for the rest of the level.
+It makes you almost invincible (even letting the ball fall won't get you killed) and lets you shoot laser beams that will explode most bricks.
+But it requires three Kharma Overflows or one life in order to be activated, and after it's over, it gives you permanent low Kharma for the rest of the level.

 - Bragging Rights Reward: After defeating Khatastrophe, instead of the usual Blessing, you get a new form with no significant advantages.

 - Continuity Nod: At first sight, this game has no real backstory at all (quite expected for its genre), but the secret path on level 4 of Ghost Reveries takes you to the destroyed remains of the first game.

 - Demoted to Extra: In a unusual turn of events, the prequel to this game.
 According to Word of God, the first game was not up to his standards by the time he had a chance to release it on the internet.
 Instead, it became an award on Dark Ball 2 after you get enough power-ups.

 - Elemental Powers: Countless.
 There are many Elemental-Ball power ups and most allow fusion.
 You can get anything, from the usual Fire, Ice, and Lightning to Anti-Crystal, Virus, and Goo.

 - Exactly What It Says on the Tin: The 1up power up.

 - FaceHeel Turn: The Ball (yup, that's right).